 We believe we optimize the collection process for delinquent loans based on the use of a C-Score we assign to each borrower in default using the Argus RM Model.
 The C-Score processes data from historical collection efforts to automatically identify the most efficient channel for collection, including text messages, mobile app push notices, AI initiated collection calls, human collection calls, emails or legal letters.
 We also outsource our collection to third-party collection service providers, particularly after 60 days of delinquency.
+To fulfill the compliance requirements, all the third-party collection will not only be completed through our internal collection system but also be subject to 100% real-time inspection by AI and our internal inspectors.
+We have adopted and enforced comprehensive collection policies and procedures, including close monitoring of our third-party service providers, to ensure that our collection practices are in compliance with current laws and regulations.
+In 2019, we further strengthened data protection of our collection services by desensitizing all personal contact information of our customers and clients.

 We have built an AI-powered collection and borrower service system based on automatic speech recognition, text-to-speech and natural language processing technologies.
+As of the date of this annual report, the application of our AI-powered collection has covered nearly 80% manpower in our collection services.
 Our collection system can conduct automatic outbound calls in batches and interact with our borrowers.
 We assess the appropriateness of AI-driven communication, and will adjust the approach and tone of the system, based on the risk level and the type of collection.
 This assessment is conducted automatically and we leverage the capability for all early-stage notification, contact confirmation and basic collection negotiations, while focusing our collection team on complicated collection cases, or other challenging interactions as identified by our system, to increase our operational efficiency and reduce our collection costs.